eclipse-lyo/lyo/README.md

 To use this library, follow the setup and development instructions under the [OSLC Developer Guide for TRS server setup](https://oslc.github.io/developing-oslc-applications/eclipse_lyo/setup-an-oslc-provider-consumer-application.html#provide-trs-support).
 The instructions assume you have followed the overall instructions to setup an OSLC4J server/client, as defined on that page.

-You can find more resources for developing OSLC applications with Lyo, under the [OSLC Developer Guide](http://oslc.github.io/developing-oslc-applications/eclipse_lyo/eclipse-lyo.html).
+You can find more resources for developing OSLC applications with Lyo in general under the [OSLC Developer Guide](http://oslc.github.io/developing-oslc-applications/eclipse_lyo/eclipse-lyo.html), and in particular [for TRS development](https://oslc.github.io/developing-oslc-applications/eclipse_lyo/eclipse-lyo#trs-sdk).

 You are also welcome to contact the development team via [lyo-dev mailing list](https://dev.eclipse.org/mailman/listinfo/lyo-dev)